More questions from Arthur:

 But it’ll be a slow go.
 Especially when courses designed to address the issue are fought.

 I know it’s not much, but we have to keep on keeping on, embracing the “other,” as often as we can.
-I’m impressed how, in New Zealand, people of every ethnicity has adopted some Maori terms.
-I can’t imagine a lot of Americans people using some native American culture – “talk American!” – other than to denigrate it, but maybe I’m too cynical.
+I’m impressed how, in New Zealand, people of every ethnicity have adopted some Maori terms.
+I can’t imagine a lot of American people using some native American culture – “talk American!” – other than to denigrate it, but maybe I’m too cynical.